dustinpfister/hexo_sitesource/source/_posts/blog-distractions.md

 ## Distracting thoughts

 I have a lot of things that I worry about, at a personal, local, national, and global level.
 All kinds of distracting thoughts about things most of which I do not have control over.
-It is a major distraction to be lost in thoughts about how bad things are out there in the world, and concern about how people close to me are also suffering a little for various reasons.
+It is a major distraction to be lost in thoughts about how bad things are out there in the world, and concerns about how people close to me are also suffering a little for various reasons.

 Meditation has helped me get all of this under better control.
 The basic idea behind what I do is to just get into a comfortable position, and focus on my breathing.
 Thoughts come, and when they do I let them go by returning to focusing on my breathing.

 Eventually there is the idea of replacing focusing on my breathing with what it is that I am working on.
 Focusing on work in some ways is just like focusing on the breathing, thoughts come, and then they go once I get myself focused back on work.

-Meditation is also very helpful when I get a little frustrated when something is not working as expected.

 ## Drinking alcohol